-An unfortunate result of this has been the muddling of definitions, terminology, historical references, and political positions.
-It is not uncommon, for example, to find criticisms of contemporary Islamist parties rooted in criticisms of pre-modern Islamic ideas.
+An unfortunate result of the discussion on Islamism has been the muddling of definitions, terminology, historical references, and political positions.
+It is not uncommon to find criticisms of contemporary Islamist parties rooted in criticisms of premodern Islamic ideas.
 Even the basic definition of political Islam and “Islamism” is unclear, with no consensus as to what the term means.

 This emphasis on political Islam took on far greater significance following the overthrow of former Tunisian president Zine El Abidine Ben Ali in 2011.
 For the first time in their history, self-described Islamist parties across the Arab world were free to engage in the political process, campaigning for parliamentary and other positions within state institutions.
 In both Tunisia and Egypt, Islamist parties – Al-Nahda in the former and the Muslim Brotherhood in the latter – won pluralities in their countries’ parliaments.